You want a large loan to buy your home – or some other property. So why not raise the loan by offering the property itself as security?

 - save you money – mortgage brokers will find the most cost-effective product that meets your own unique needs from a range of different options;

 - preserve your credit file – if you try to find a mortgage without help and apply to a number of lenders, this will show up on your credit file.
 This can cause further difficulties in getting accepted for credit in the future.
-A broker will match you to the lender who is most likely to accept your mortgage application – saving repeated entries on your credit file and preserving its status.
+A mortgage advisor will match you to the lender who is most likely to accept your mortgage application – saving repeated entries on your credit file and preserving its status.

 Do you have any questions or need help finding a mortgage?